 About Poetry Out Loud

-Now in its ninth year of national competition, Poetry Out Loud is a partnership between the National Endowment for the Arts and the Poetry Foundation.
+Now celebrating its 10th anniversary year, Poetry Out Loud is a partnership between the National Endowment for the Arts and the Poetry Foundation.
 The program encourages the study of great poetry by offering educational materials and a dynamic recitation competition to high schools students across the country.
 Poetry Out Loud gives students an opportunity to master public speaking skills, build self-confidence, and learn about their literary heritage.
 More information is available at www.poetryoutloud.org.